 Truth is that traffic exchanges (manual traffic exchanges) have live people sitting behind those computer screens.

-They’re just clicking their mouse surfing from one site to another just waiting for something to reach out a GRAB their attention and shake them out of their zombie-like state.
+And they’re just clicking their mouse surfing from one site to another just waiting for something to reach out, GRAB their attention and shake them out of their zombie-like state.

-So you need to get on their wavelength and present them something that will SNAP! them out of their trance and make them pay attention to what you have to offer.
+So you need to get on their wavelength and present them with something that will SNAP! them out of their trance and demand their attention.